heldeen/cf-signal-resource-bundle/README.md

         // [...]
       }

 And add the actual config values to your configuration yml.
-The config value `asgRegion` is optional as it will be fetched from
+The config value `awsRegion` is optional as it will be fetched from
 [EC2MetadataUtils#getEC2InstanceRegion()](https://github.com/aws/aws-sdk-java/blob/master/aws-java-sdk-core/src/main/java/com/amazonaws/util/EC2MetadataUtils.java)

     cfSignalResource: